flyncx/dvpl-archiver/README.md

 # DVPL Archiver
-A CLI tool to unpack/pack DVPL Resource Archive.
+dvpl-archiver is a CLI tool that helps you unpack or pack DVPL Resource Archive.

 ### Installation
 1. Clone this repository;
 2. CD into it;
-3. Make sure the source code is gud;
+3. Read the source code carefully (`main.rs`);
 3. Run `cargo install --path .`